tcoopman/irmin-tutorial/src/Contents.md

 }
 ```

-Next it needs to be modeled using `Irmin.Type` before it can be stored using Irmin.

-First color has to be wrapped, variants are modeled using the `variant` function:
+First color has to be wrapped, variants are modeled using the [variant](https://mirage.github.io/irmin/irmin/Irmin/Type/index.html#val-variant) function:

 ```ocaml
 module Car = struct